View large image | More photos

 From the tips it's 308 yards (obviously shorter as players move forward).
 There are bunkers left off the tee and to the right of the green, so accuracy is a must.
 Play the hole at just the right time, and players will see the Sugar Cane train roll by.
 Quite a site on quite a golf hole.

-The par-3 fourth at Kapalua Resort's Bay Course plays 205 yards from the tips.
+The par-3 fifth at Kapalua Resort's Bay Course plays 205 yards from the tips.
 But what a 205 yards it is.

 With the tee box and green separated by a 50-foot drop to the ocean and waves crashing below, it's as beautiful as it is tough.
 If you play a draw, you're going to have to start tee shots over the ocean and hope they come back.